marbl/Winnowmap/README.md

 ## Compile

-Winnowmap requires c++11 to build, which is available in GCC >= 4.8.
+Winnowmap requires C++ compiler with c++11 and openmp, which are available by default in GCC >= 4.8.
   ```sh
 	git clone --recursive https://github.com/marbl/Winnowmap.git
 	cd Winnowmap